Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 Specifically, Streitwise targets secondary markets including Indianapolis and St. Louis.
 The founders have over $5 million of their own money tied up in the investments, for skin in the game.

 From 2017-2022, they paid out average dividends of 8.96%.
 However, in late 2022 the dividend yield dropped to 5.6%, and the net asset value (NAV or share price) dropped to $9.23.
-Then in 2023, the NAV dropped to $7.01, and the dividend yield dropped to 5.1%.
-In early 2024, they raised the NAV by two cents to $7.03.
+Then in 2023, the NAV dropped to $7.01, and the dividend yield fell to 5.1%.
+In 2024, Streitwise has started recovering, with the NAV easing up to $7.14 and the dividend yield recovering to 7.2%.

-Why have the yield and the share price dropped?
+Why did the yield and the share price dropped?
 Because Streitwise’s flagship tenant opted not to renew their commercial lease, and Streitwise has not completely refilled the office space yet.
 And let’s be honest, there’s plenty of skepticism about office real estate and its future.

-Like Fundrise and most other real estate crowdfunding investments, Streitwise expects you to leave your money in the pot for at least five years.
+Like Fundrise and most other real estate crowdfunding platforms, Streitwise expects you to leave your money in the pot for at least five years.
 If you sell early, they buy back your shares at a discount.

 Bottom Line: A simple starting point for commercial office real estate investments with transparency around fees and returns.
 (Read our full Streitwise review here.)